Access Money Habitudes Online:

 Instead of sleep-inducing PowerPoint slides and a lecture, Belinda Pfeiffer, a family and consumer sciences educator, uses Money Habitudes for Teens to connect with teenagers in schools and youth groups.
-When using Money Habitudes with homebuyer/homeowner classes and with senior citizens, the cards help put people at ease, get them to open up, participate and make classes more enjoyable.
-Working with high school students, low-income senior citizens and homeowners on the verge of foreclosure, Belinda Pfeiffer sees how dire the need is for financial education.
-Although she addresses different issues for groups with different needs, she has developed a general class template that is effective with a variety of audiences.
-Usually working with only an hour, Pfeiffer, a family and consumer sciences educator with Oklahoma State University’s Extension Service, divides her class into two equal parts.
-The first is an introductory section using Money Habitudes to engage students and help them better understand themselves.
-The second builds on the habits-and-attitudes piece and includes practical financial skills.
+When using Money Habitudes with homebuyer/homeowner classes and with senior citizens, the cards help put people at ease, get them to open up, participate, and make classes more enjoyable.
+Working with high school students, low-income senior citizens, and homeowners on the verge of foreclosure, Belinda Pfeiffer sees how dire the need is for financial education.

 Although learning something about personal finances is better than nothing, Pfeiffer says that what most kids get in high school is too little, too late.